bmosoluciones/now-lms/docs/CONTRIBUTING.md

 To test NOW - LMS with Postgres follow this steps:

 ```
+# On Fedora, Rocky Linux, Alma or RHEL:
 sudo dnf install postgresql-server postgresql-contrib
 sudo postgresql-setup --initdb --unit postgresql
 sudo systemctl start postgresql
 sudo -u postgres psql
+# We use "postgresdb"  as the default user, password and database name, you
+# can use another database name or user credentials but be care of update the
+# conection string before running the test or the development server.
 postgres=# CREATE USER postgresdb WITH PASSWORD 'postgresdb';
 postgres=# CREATE DATABASE postgresdb OWNER postgresdb;
 postgres=# \q